 - Social distancing marshals will enforce the following below (anyone in breach of these terms will be ejected from the festival)

-- Attendees will be required to use pre-marked viewing spots at performance areas to enforce social distancing.
+- Attendees and their bubbles will be required to use pre-marked viewing spots at performance areas to enforce social distancing.

 - Any attendees that partake in actions that impede the enforcement of social distancing will be subject to ejection from the festival site.